doughnuty/nginx_module/README.md

 As for the following commit (in redirect_all directory), it has several changes in multiple aspects which are listed bellow

 ## Changes
 * Self-made algorithm completely removed and changed to PCRE regex.
-Though latest test has shown that script_exec does not produce required output, returning -1 (NGX_REGEX_NO_MATCHED) when the match has clearly occured.
-Most probably typo in the ngx_regex_compile related proccess.
 * Body proccessing added but has not been tested yet, may need to add memcpy functions.
 Also not sure about the request finalization process in case if no matches were found. *QUESTION: should I finalize with NGX_DONE or I can somehow DECLINE handler.
 If not, how to manage all the internal redirects (ex.
 404) or they will be managed automaticly?*
 * If the request uri is hackers_count create a response, body of which will tell how much redirects have been made, and return status code 200 (NGX_HTTP_OK).
 * Code refactoring to make the module look more like a module (compared to the previous versions) and some comments to ease the navigation